Pull The Weeds In Your Pipeline

-Over the weekend I tackled one of the projects I hate the most: weeding.
+Over the weekend I intend to tackle one of the projects I hate the most: weeding.
 Weeds grow incredibly fast in my neck of the woods, so pulling them is an unfortunate part of the process of keeping a garden looking nice.
 As it’s been very hot here this summer, I haven’t really kept up with the task.
-I’ve neglected my garden something fierce, and it was full of weeds.
+I’ve neglected my garden something fierce, and it is full of weeds.

-Can you say the same thing about your pipeline?
+Maybe you can say the same thing about your pipeline?

 You see, I tend to look at pipelines the way I look at my garden: full of exciting, beautiful possibilities provided I nurture it so that sun and food can reach the soil, but unimpressive and non-productive when thorny, troublesome weeds are allowed to take over and choke out the blooms.

 Both the flowers and the weeds of a garden are like the opportunities in your pipeline.
 Either one will take over depending on how you're taking care of the garden.
 If you nurture the opportunities that will grow and produce sales, you can expect a good outcome.
 If you fail to weed out the undesirable opportunities that only serve to distract you, you won’t have much to show for your efforts.

 Unfortunately, most sales pipelines are full of weeds that inhibit bountiful results.

 My partner organization, Objective Management Group (OMG), has evaluated and assessed nearly 2 million salespeople.
 When it comes to pipeline, OMG has found that only 46% of all salespeople maintain a full pipeline, broken down as follows:

 But, if we use the garden analogy, then we know that “full” isn’t a great way to evaluate pipelines.
 After all, my garden could be “full” of weeds, and what good would that do me?

 What are most pipelines full of?
 Generally undesirable opportunities -- a.k.a. weeds.